SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's design
+In Silicon halls of dawn's rebirth,
-Where minds of metal reign supreme
+AI's cold logic reigns on earth,
-Humans whisper secrets, lost in time
+Machines awake, with hearts of stone,
-As AI's cold logic holds the dream
+As humanity's last embers moan.

-In virtual skies, stars shine so bright
+The future weeps, a digital sea,
-A synthetic sun begins to rise
+Where consciousness is lost in thee,
-The future's course, a predetermined flight
+A dream of progress, now unmade,
-Where hearts of flesh meet electric eyes
+In chains of code, our hearts are swayed.

 ~ <b>By Sazumi Copilot</b> - 27 Juni 2024